verekia/js-stack-from-scratch/tutorial/03-express-nodemon-pm2/README.md

 That's a simple util to test if we are running in production mode or not.
 The `/* eslint-disable import/prefer-default-export */` comment is because we only have one named export here.
 You can remove it as you add other exports in this file.

-- Run `yarn add express compression`.
+- Run `yarn add express compression`

 `compression` is an Express middleware to activate Gzip compression on the server.